 CNA program enrollees, many of whom continue to work toward their high school diploma, enter a yearlong program that combines classroom and clinical instruction along with nursing practice which culminates in the completion of an exam to obtain certification as a CNA.

 Over the years, Academy of Hope has incrementally expanded the number of slots, even as the pandemic complicated efforts to facilitate clinical training.

 The most recent data from the DC Board of Nursing has Academy of Hope’s pass rate among the highest of the District’s testing providers.

 Lecester Johnson, CEO of Academy of Hope, said part of the magic lies in the connection between students and industry leaders and the school’s penchant for providing a strong academic foundation.

 “We were looking for career pathways that enabled our students to enter employment immediately,” Johnson said.
-“Healthcare is a high-demand, low-barrier career field with potential for significant growth,” Johnson said.
+“Health care is a high-demand, low-barrier career field with potential for significant growth.

 After a challenging year, Sharna Lewis said she’s ready to continue along her professional journey.
 Once she acquires certification, Lewis will build upon previous work experience that includes a stint as a medical assistant at Orthopedic & Wellness in Waldorf, Maryland.
 The last decade has primed her for her latest milestone and future advancements in the field.